 Advantages Of Global Warming – Is There An Upside To Climate Change?

-We are all well aware of the potentially devastating effects of Global Warming and Climate Change.
-But does Global Warming have any significant advantages?
+Most of us are well aware of the dangerous and potentially devastating effects of Global Warming and Climate Change.
+But does Global Warming have any significant advantages at all?

 With this flood of devastating events and predictions of a doomed future we are bombarded with on a daily basis, can there be any positive influences or advantages to global warming?